Faith & Sky

 In late May 2010, Faith’s parents learned they were pregnant with their third child.
-This news came just a few months after Dad’s 9 month deployment to Iraq.
+This news came just a few months after Dad’s 9-month deployment to Iraq.
 From the moment the pregnancy was confirmed, Mom felt that something was different than her previous two, and pleaded with doctors to run tests because she felt something wasn’t right.
-In early August mom went in for her 20 week ultrasound, and she found out her concerns were warranted- they were informed their daughter had Mylomeningocele Spina Bifida, the worst form of Spina Bifida that causes paralysis and incontinence.
-They were stationed in Hawaii at the time and were informed that Mom was now considered a high risk pregnancy, and that upon delivery a pediatric neurosurgeon would have to be present to perform a back closure and shunt emplacement.
+In early August mom went in for her 20-week ultrasound, and she found out her concerns were warranted- they were informed their daughter had Myelomeningocele Spina Bifida, the worst form of Spina Bifida that causes paralysis and incontinence.
+They were stationed in Hawaii at the time and were informed that Mom was now considered a high-risk pregnancy and that upon delivery a pediatric neurosurgeon would have to be present to perform a back closure and shunt emplacement.

-Faith’s parents: “On 4 January 2011, we were blessed with the birth of our 3rd daughter.
-Initially we had chosen other names for her, but after learning about her condition- my wife and I agreed to name her Faith Noelle.
+“On 4 January 2011, we were blessed with the birth of our 3rd daughter.
+Initially, we had chosen other names for her, but after learning about her condition- my wife and I agreed to name her Faith Noelle.
 She was born via C Section and had a large bubble on her back.
 Also, the entire time in utero, she was unable to move her legs, so she came out twisted with her legs crossed in front of her.
-Later that afternoon, they took her down for what was supposed to be a 4 hour surgery.
+Later that afternoon, they took her down for what was supposed to be a 4-hour surgery.
 She was actually down in the OR almost 14 hours and had to spend the next 10 days in the NICU.

 Earlier this year we decided to get Faith a Golden Retriever puppy that she, as well did our entire family, fell in love with as we routinely visited a pet shop in our local mall.
 Faith decided to name her Sky after her favorite pup on one of her favorite shows, “Paw Patrol.”
 My wife and I immediately thought about getting a service dog for Faith to help her eat, retrieve dropped items, and assist with daily care so she could be more independent, like most children her age, and alert us if something were to happen and Faith needs help.
 A lot of our research proved that no one would give a Service Dog to a child Faith’s age as the child was not ready for the dog.
 The child had to be older and there were also long wait lists.